Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    In this case also [=Manifest objects=] and other client specific
    information needs to be ingested.
 Besides these factors
    , choosing a workflow for a video streaming platform depends
    on many other factors.
 Note that interface 2 could also be used as an output format of a packager.

    This specification does not
    provide guidance on what workflow is best to use in which cases.
-Yet, the live ingest specification covers the two interfaces suitable for different the types of workflows.
+Yet, the live ingest specification covers the two interfaces most suitable for both types of workflows identified.

    The best choice for a specific platform depends
    on many of the use case specific requirements,